calimero-archive/docs/docs/getting_started/explorer.md

 By clicking on any of the fungible tokens, you'll have both an overview of the transaction and contract information.

-- The number of transactions occured on that account
+- number of transactions occured on that account
-- The amount of storage used
+- amount of storage used
-- The native account balance currently on the account
+- native account balance currently on the account
-- The amount of validator stake used
+- amount of validator stake used
-- The transactio hash details
+- transactio hash details
-- The total amount of fungible tokens the account has
+- total amount of fungible tokens the account has
-- The total amount of non fungible tokens the account has
+- total amount of non fungible tokens the account has

 For the contract information:
 - Created At